-To protect the minority the original constitution gave some weight to area as well as population in drawing up constituency boundaries: 75,000 people per constituency plus one constituency for every 1,000 square miles.
-It is a main grievance of the Tamils today that a million disenfranchised Indian Tamils, while enjoying no vote, are counted for the purpose of delimitation.
+To protect the minority the original constitution gave some weight to area as well as population in drawing up constituency boundaries: 75,000 people per constituency plus one constituency for every for every 1000 square miles.
+It is a main grievance of the Tamils today that 800,000 disenfranchised Indian Tamils, while enjoying no vote, are counted for the purpose of delimitation.
 They thus 'create' thirteen seats for Sinhalese members.

-In its memorandum to the ICJ the United Front points out that the present Parliament has 151 elected members, of which 124 are Sinhalese.
+In its 1974 memorandum to the ICJ the United Front points out that the then Parliament had 151 elected members, of which 124 were Sinhalese:

 'The Sinhalese population is barely 70%, but in the legislature the Sinhalese enjoy more than 80% representation.
 Thus Ceylon, perhaps, is the only country in the world which has given weightage in representation to the majority community in the legislature at the expense of the minority.'